okta/okta-mobile-kotlin/README.md

 > - Revoking a `RevokeTokenType.DEVICE_SECRET` does not revoke the associated `Token.accessToken` or `Token.refreshToken`
 > - Revoking a `RevokeTokenType.REFRESH_TOKEN` *DOES* revoke the associated `Token.accessToken` AND `Token.refreshToken`

+### Using a Credential to determine user authentication status
+There are a few options to determine the status of a user authentication.
+Each option has unique pros and cons and should be chosen based on the needs of your use case.

+- Non null token: `CredentialBootstrap.defaultCredential().token != null`
+- getValidAccessToken: `CredentialBootstrap.defaultCredential().getValidAccessToken() != null`
+- Custom implementation: `CredentialBootstrap.defaultCredential().token`, `CredentialBootstrap.defaultCredential().refresh()`, and `CredentialBootstrap.defaultCredential().getAccessTokenIfValid()`

+Details on each approach are below.

+#### Determine authentication status via non null token
+`Credential`s do not require a `Token`.
+If `credential.token == null` then it is not possible for a user to be authenticated.
+The benefit to using this approach is that the `token` property is available in memory, and can be accessed immediately in a non blocking way.

+#### Determine authentication status via getValidAccessToken
+`Credential` has a method called `getValidAccessToken` which checks to see if the credential has a token, and has a valid access token.
+If the access token is expired, and a refresh token exists, a `refresh` is implicitly called on the `Credential`.
+If the implicit `refresh` is successful, `getValidAccessToken` returns the new access token.
+There are two main down sides to this approach.
+First, it's a `suspend fun` and could make network calls.
+Second, the failure is not returned, an error could occur due to a network error, a missing token, a missing refresh token, or a configuration error.

+#### Determine authentication status via custom implementation
+If your use case requires insight into errors and the current state of the `Credential`, you can use implement it to your needs with the primitives `Credential` provides.
+See the documentation for the associated properties and methods: `Credential.token`, `Credential.refresh()`, `Credential.getAccessTokenIfValid()`.

 ### Networking customization

 The Okta Mobile Kotlin SDKs should provide all the required networking by default, however, if you would like to customize networking